canuludag/Android-Bitbucket-Pipelines/README.md

-# Bitbucket Pipelines For Android Developement
+# Bitbucket Pipelines For Android Developement (Under construction)
 If you are looking for a Continuous Integration tool for your Android Project that hosted on Bitbucket, you should try Bitbucket Pipelines.
 It's free up to 5 users and gives 50 minutes build time per month.

 Enabling Pipelines is easy and all you need is a single YAML file and small adjustments based on the requirements on your project.
 Let's dive in!